Markets

 Inês Almeida Garrett

-The IMF reports that Canada’s economy grew by 1.6% in 2023, despite the current unfavorable international environment, particularly the conflicts in Ukraine and the Middle East, rising energy costs, and higher prices for other raw materials and intermediate goods.
-Growth of 1.9% and 1.6% is projected for 2025 and 2026, respectively.
+The International Monetary Fund reports that the Canadian economy grew by 1.6% in 2025, despite a challenging global environment marked by the conflicts in Ukraine and the Middle East, as well as rising energy and raw material costs.
+Growth is projected at 1.6% in 2026 and 1.9% in 2027.

-According to GlobalData, between 2025 and 2028, international departures by Canadian tourists are expected to grow at a CAGR of 2.8%, reaching a total of 43.8 million departures in 2028.
-Spending by Canadian tourists abroad is projected to increase at a CAGR of 6.8% over the same period.
+According to GlobalData, international departures are expected to grow at a CAGR of 7.4% between 2026 and 2029, reaching 45.4 million by 2029, while outbound tourism expenditure is forecast to increase at a CAGR of 7.3% over the same period.